EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 |       | application/multipart-core                     (res) |   62  |
 | /att  | N/A                                            (req) |   -   |
 |       | application/csrattrs                           (res) |  285  |
-{: #table_mediatypes cols="l l" title="EST functions and there associated Media-Type and IANA numbers"}
+{: #table_mediatypes cols="l l" title="EST functions and the associated CoAP Content-Format identifiers"}

 ## Message Bindings
 The EST-oscore message characteristics are identical to those specified in Section 4.4 of {{RFC9148}}.
 It is RECOMMENDED that